mahotilo/CS.mh_Modal/README.md

 GPL 2, for bundled thirdparty components see the respective subdirectories.

 ## Changelog
+* v1.1
-* v1.1 Add icon before button text
+ - Add icon before button text
+ - Style for iframe sizing in modal dialog